-• Select File New and an object type from the list offered (Workspace, Folder, URL, Discussion Forum, Poll, Task, Search Folder etc.) to create an object of the specified type directly on the BSCW server.
+- Select File New Document to upload a file from your local computer system to the current BSCW folder or workspace.
+You can also use drag & drop to upload files from your local computer to BSCW. - Select File New and an object type from the list offered (Workspace, Folder, URL, Discussion Forum, Poll, Task, Search Folder etc.) to create an object of the specified type directly on the BSCW server.